WarlightProgramming/cslbot/COMMANDS.md

 In case you've got a league going on for some time and want to keep your teams from having to wait to experience the newest templates added to your league, this could serve as a useful feature to keep things fresh.

 ___

+#### REQUIRE CONSISTENT CLAN FOR NEW TEAMS

+Whether to require all members of any new team to belong to a single clan.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: False

+If this is set to True, any new teams (but not necessarily any previously-added teams) will have to have their members belong to only one clan.

+___

+#### REQUIRE CONSISTENT CLAN FOR ALL TEAMS

+Whether to require all members of any new or participating team to belong to a single clan.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: False

+If this is set to True, all teams in the league will have to have all their players belong to the same clan.
+Teams with their members coming from multiple clans will be forbidden.

+___

+#### AVOID SAME-CLAN MATCHUPS

+Whether to prevent any matchups where members of the same clan face off against one another.

+*Possible Args*: "TRUE", "FALSE"

+*Default*: False

+If this is set to True, the league will not create any matchups where players belonging to the same clan appear on multiple sides.

+___